otrv4/otrv4/otrv4.md

 If Alice wishes to communicate to Bob that she is willing to use OTR, she can attach a special whitespace tag to any plaintext message she sends him.
-Whitespace tags may occur anywhere in the message, and may be hidden from the user (as in the [Query Messages](#query-messages)).
+A Whitespace tag may occur anywhere in the message, and may be hidden from the user (as in the [Query Messages](#query-messages)).
 There should be only one whitespace tag per message.
-In the case that multiple whitespace tags arrive, only the first one should be considered.
+In the case that multiple whitespace tags arrive, only the first one should be considered as valid.

 The tag consists of the following 16 bytes, followed by one or more sets of 8 bytes indicating the version of OTR Alice is willing to use: